Sloggers Rain and Garden Review

 Fairly lightweight, the Rain and Garden boot is glossy and straightforward.
-Made in the USA with up to 50% recycled materials, they are the shortest of the mid-calf boots we tested, measuring only 10.5 inches from the floor.
+Made in the USA with up to 50% recycled materials, they are one of the shortest of the mid-calf boots we tested, measuring only 10.5 inches from the floor.
 No lining and a wider toe box, there's not much else going on with these boots besides style and traction.

 Despite the basic appearance of the pair, the soles on these boots were some of the most aggressive of the fleet, scoring right along with the award winners.
 Certainly stable across flat, wet terrain, they were also reliable in the snow and up a grassy incline.
 Living up to their garden association, the off-road capabilities are notable.

 With no lining, the Sloggers still maintain a fair amount of heat due to the very nature of their waterproof rubber.
 That said, they are best for mild to warm temperatures, as things do get cold fast when it came to the snow, despite having some room for thicker socks.
 Depending on your needs, however, this might be exactly what you're looking for.
 There's still reason to expect sweaty feet after a while, though, as there isn't much going on inside to help mitigate stagnant airflow.

 Sloggers only come in whole sizes 6-11 with a recommendation to size up if you are of a half-size.
 Sizing up to an 8 was a good choice for our lead tester.
 The footbed was roomy, but the heel slippage was almost too much to walk in.
 We are unsure if sizing down instead would have made it any better.
 Nonetheless, the short stature and the wide, 14-inch circumference of this mid-calf boot allowed ample space for our calves and even pants.